project-image

 New Backer Level: The Unstoppable Hunter

-almost 7 years ago – Tue, Jun 06, 2017 at 09:30:24 PM
+over 7 years ago – Tue, Jun 06, 2017 at 09:30:24 PM

 I've been holding onto this idea until a reasonable price for a better-than-your-average substrate (paper) arrived and that time is now.
 The High Plains Samurai Kickstarter now includes the Unstoppable Hunter backer level at $100 CDN and includes these new goodies.